 The Help link in the Custom Filters panel:

 The question mark icon in the matches (advanced) option in the Filters panel:

 Email Subscription Options

 Typically, there is a link on the Account page where a user can manage their email subscriptions.
 Your selection in Email Subscription Options determines whether or not that link is shown on the Account page.

-Help Menu sets whether to show the Help menu on the main menu bar:
+The Help Menu enables you to show or hide the Help menu on the main menu bar:

-Turn this switch on to upload custom logos.
+Toggle this switch on to upload a custom logo.